Family Law: Protecting What Matters Most

 Before granting emancipation, the court needs to consider the level of maturity, financial capacity, and best interests of the minor.
 Upon achieving emancipation, the minor assumes the rights and duties of adulthood before actually reaching the “age of majority”.
 In this case, parents are no longer required to support the emancipated minor financially.

 Domestic violence and child abuse are cases that usually require criminal investigations.
-However, these may also fall under family law since family courts are tasked with determining how to best protect the victims and ensure a relatively safe environment for those involved.
+However, these may also fall under family law since family courts are tasked with determining how to protect the victims best and ensure a relatively safe environment for those involved.

 Domestic violence refers to the actual or threatened physical abuse committed against a current or former intimate partner.
 Domestic violence crimes can include domestic battery, inflicting bodily injury, sexual assault, stalking, and false imprisonment.
-A conviction for a domestic violence offense can result in substantial penalties including lengthy jail time.
+A conviction for a domestic violence offense can result in substantial penalties, including lengthy jail time.

 On the other hand, child abuse occurs whenever a parent or caretaker physically, emotionally, or sexually abuses, neglects or abandons a child.
-State child abuse laws can vary depending on your jurisdiction.
+State child abuse laws can vary depending on your jurisdiction.Â

 How Long Does the Family Law Process Take?

-Family Law is incredibly diverse and a relatively broad practice area.
+Family law is incredibly diverse and a relatively broad practice area.
 It deals with various family issues such as divorce, child custody, child support, alimony, division of marital assets, paternity, and guardianship.
-Whether you need a family law attorney depends on several factors specific to your case.
+Since family matters are extremely stressful and complicated, let our family law attorney in San Luis Obispo help you understand your rights and options.Â

-Since family issues are extremely stressful and complicated, let an experienced divorce attorney in San Luis Obispo at 805 Law Group help you understand your rights and options.
+At 805 Law Group, we can help you understand your position and resolve any issues relating to any particular familial arrangement.
 Our family law firm can ensure that you are properly represented and protected during any legal proceeding.
+We’ll listen to your concerns and provide advice that fits your specific situation.

-We can help you understand your position and resolve any issues relating to any particular familial arrangement.
 We will be with you every step of the way.
 Call us now and schedule an initial consultation.
-Our trusted team can also assist you with Criminal Defense, Estate Planning, and Mediation.
+Our team can also assist you with personal injury, criminal defense, estate planning, and mediation.